laurolins/nanocube/README.md

    included example dataset
    ([Chicago Crime](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2)).
 If port 29512 is already being used on your system, please choose another port.
 Note that the port is specified for both the python script and for the nanocubes server (nanocube-leaf).
 If these are not the same, you'll run into problems.
-29512 is the default value, so if you don't specify the port at all, it will try to use the default.

         $ cd ../scripts
         $ python csv2Nanocube.py --sep=',' --timecol='time' --latcol='Latitude' --loncol='Longitude' --catcol='crime' --port=29512 crime50k.csv | NANOCUBE_BIN=../src  ../src/nanocube-leaf --batch-size 1 --query-port 29512 --report-frequency 10000 --threads 100